pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

     -   Thus,
         $$n_t \le n_0 (e^{- \frac{1}{k}})^t = n \cdot e^{\frac{-t}{k}}$$

-    -   When will I cover all elemnts with the greedy approach?
+    -   When will I cover all elemnts with the greedy apoach?
         -   It has to be that $n_t = 0$, i.e., for $t = k \cdot \ln n : n e^{\frac{-t}{k}} = n \cdot e \cdot \frac{k \ln n}{k} = 1$$

     -   At that point $(t = k \ln n)$, the greedy choice has covered every element.

-### Alternative for optimization problems: Dynamic Programming
+### Alternative for optimization oblems: Dynamic ogramming

--   Think of this as a more general approach than the greedy algorithm approach.
+-   Think of this as a more general apoach than the greedy algorithm apoach.
-    -   Any problem that can be solved by a greedy algorithm can be soloved by a dynamic programming apporach.
+    -   Any oblem that can be solved by a greedy algorithm can be soloved by a dynamic ogramming apporach.
-    -   Now you have to work out what is the subproblem.
+    -   Now you have to work out what is the suboblem.
     -   This is more powerful than greedy apporached.

 -   **Example**
     -   Lets say you have matrices and you want to multiply big matrics and supposed you have to do it in such a way that is computationally effieicne.t
     -   Say it's four matrices.
-    -   There are many different ays to compute this product depending where we place the parentheses.
+    -   There are many different ays to compute this oduct depending where we place the parentheses.
     -   You should come up with an algorithm that tells you the optimum order.
     -   Greedy choice corresponds to not necessarily the optimum solution.
     -   So how do we determine the optimum case?
-        -   Again we can think of a graphical way of representing the cases.
+        -   Again we can think of a graphical way of reesenting the cases.

     -   **Clue**: If a tree corresponds to the minumum number of multiplications, then each subtree of it has to be optimum.